ritza-co/abbey/2023-11 - IAM Terraform article/article.md

   ```
 - Save the `main.tf` file and commit and push to GitHub.
 - Browse to [https://github.com/<yourname>/abbeytest/actions](https://github.com/<yourname>/abbeytest/actions) and see that Abbey's Terraform action ran `apply` when you committed.

+Users in Abbey have their own identity, determined by their email address, separate to any identities they may use in AWS.
+You can add users to your Abbey account in bulk to save time.

 ### Make an access request with Abbey